strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 #### Preparing Chart1: Comparison between Speed Camera and Red Light Camera Violations over the years

+Compared to my previous chart, I have used combined axis charts to better explain the difference between Speed and Red light violations.

 **Steps to replicate the chart**
 - Drag Violation Date field to columns since we are observing a trend, rotate lables if not rotated already to improve readability.
 - Click on Year and select Show Filter to generate a filter card on the right side and use that to filter out years 2014 and 2019 from the analysis for which complete data is not available.